passcod/fantail/README.md

 ```

-## .addPicker(iterator: function, interval: integer, limit: integer optional)
+## .addPicker(iter: function, time: int, limit: int)

 Pickers filter the queue.
-They are run every `interval` milliseconds, and can
+They are run every `time` milliseconds, and can
-be limited to `limit` items per run; the default is to go through everything.
+be limited to `limit` items per run (`limit` is optional); the default is to go
-They are passed the item and nothing else, and have access to two methods on
+through everything.
+They are passed the item and nothing else, and have access
-the `this` object:
+to two methods on the `this` object:

 - `this.stop()` stops the current picker run after the present iteration.